rkotze/rkotze.github.io/_posts/2019-06-24-vs-code-git-mob.md

 ## Features of Git Mob for Visual Studio Code

-The _VS Code extension_ needs Git Mob console app to be install for it work.
+The _VS Code extension_ needs Git Mob CLI to be install for it work.
 The reason for this is if you are switching between console and VS Code the state of selected authors in sync.

 Git Mob is integrated with the Git tab in VS Code so it's there to remind you to update/change your co-authors when pair programming.